 Data Element No. Data Element Name Data Element Definition These dat aracteristic Data Standards a elements describe character ent awards. ristics that apply to specific financial assistance and/or 16 Award Type Description (and corresponding code) that provides information to distinguish type of contract, grant, or loan and provides the user with more granularity into the method of delivery of the outcomes.
 17 North American Industrial Classification System (NAICS) Code The identifier that represents the North American Industrial Classification System (NAICS) Code assigned to the solicitation and resulting award identifying the industry in which the contract requirements are normally performed.
 18 North American Industrial Classification System (NAICS) Description The title associated with the NAICS Code.
 19 Catalog of Federal Domestic Assistance (CFDA) Number The number assigned to a Federal area of work in the Catalog of Federal Domestic Assistance.
-20 Catalog of The title of the area of work under which the Federal Domestic Assistance (CFDA) Title The title of the area of work under which the Federal award was funded in the Catalog of Federal Domestic Assistance. riations accounts from which agencies fund 21 Treasury Account Symbol (TAS) (excluding Sub-Account) The account identification codes assigned by the Department of the Treasury to individual appropriation, receipt, or other fund accounts.
-All financial transactions of the Federal Government are classified by TAS for reporting to the Treasury and OMB.
-These dat aracteristic Data Standards a elements describe character ent awards. ristics that apply to specific financial assistance and/or 22 Award Description A brief description of the purpose of the award.
+20 Catalog of Federal Domestic Assistance (CFDA) Title The title of the area of work under which the Federal award was funded in the Catalog of Federal Domestic Assistance. riations accounts from which agencies fund 21 Treasury Account Treasury Account Account Account Account Account Account These dat aracteristic Data Standards a elements describe character ent awards. ristics that apply to specific financial assistance and/or 22 Award Description A brief description of the purpose of the award.
 23 Award Modification/ Amendment Number The identifier of an action being reported that indicates the specific subsequent change to the initial award.
 24 Parent Award Identification Number The identifier of the procurement award under which the specific award is issued, such as a Federal Supply Schedule.
 This data element currently applies to procurement actions only.
 25 Action Date The date the action being reported was issued/ signed by the Government or a binding agreement was reached.